ReesBomgardner/CS-121-Spring-2023-ReesBomgardner/Activities/Week 15 Activities/stackBrackets/README.md

 # Description

-In this activity,
+In this activity, I rewrote code from an assignment to check the balance of parentheses, square brackets, and curly brackets.

-The hardest part was
+The hardest part was checking the balance of closing parentheses, square brackets, and curly brackets.